descholar-ceo/boiler/README.md

    - Ruby on Rails Projects
    - :warning: Other languages are coming soon in later versions

-1. The current version [v1.0.0](https://github.com/descholar-ceo/boiler/releases/tag/v1.0.0) support linux systems (Ubuntu/debian) based OS. :point_right: We welcome whoever who can add some other system support, your contribution is welcomed!
+1. The current version [v1.0.0](https://github.com/descholar-ceo/boiler/releases/tag/v1.0.0) support linux systems (Ubuntu/debian) based OS that use [Bash](https://www.gnu.org/software/bash/) as their command line shell. :point_right: We welcome whoever who can add some other system support, your contributions are welcomed!

 ## Contributions
 Please follow [this contribution guide](https://github.com/descholar-ceo/boiler/blob/make-a-new-release/CONTRIBUTING.md)